Living With Childlike Faith

 Kindergarteners don’t apologize for needing rest—they simply lie down and recharge.
 Adults often push past exhaustion and call it “being productive,” but God calls rest a gift.

-“He maketh me to lie down in green pastures: he leadeth me beside the still waters.”
-(Psalm 23:2)
+Psalm 23:2 paints this picture beautifully: “He maketh me to lie down in green pastures: he leadeth me beside the still waters.”

 God rested on the seventh day.
 Jesus invited His disciples to rest.
 Stillness heals the nervous system, restores the body, calms the mind, and strengthens the spirit.